 Every Campus A Refuge is a flexible initiative.
 Your institution can adapt the basic goal of housing (for 90 days) and assisting in the resettlement of a refugee family to your campus capabilities.
 In short, your campus can do as much as it can.
 This is possible because this goal is carried out in partnership with your local refugee resettlement agency.
 They are still responsible for the refugee family’s resettlement and will provide the necessary services for resettlement even while the family is on your campus.

-Here is a link to our Best Practices Manual which walks you through implementation step by step, and here is a link to the benefits you will receive once you officially become an ECAR Campus.
+Here is a link to our Best Practices Manual which walks you through implementation step by step, and here is a link to the benefits you will receive once you officially become an ECAR Campus, and here is that checklist should give you a sense of how your chapter might carry out programming at key stages of a typical ECAR life cycle.
 If you are interested in becoming an ECAR campus, please contact us directly.
 We are happy to answer any questions and support you in joining the movement.

 Below, you will find information on how and what Guilford College is doing to carry out this initiative.
 We hope these will provide general tips and ideas to encourage your campus to become a refuge.
 Your campus can do it!

 Educating our Campus and Local Community

 By engaging students in Every Campus A Refuge, we can teach our students skills in their discipline as well as assist refugees more broadly and in more long-term ways through a place-based education model.
 For example, at Guilford, students are:

 - Researching the refugee crisis and the resettlement process and writing about them to raise awareness.
 This will hone students’ research skills as well as the skill of writing for public audiences.